vlang/v/doc/docs.md

 ```

 ### Channels
-Channels are the preferred way to communicate between coroutines.
+Channels are the preferred way to communicate between threads.
 V's channels work basically like
 those in Go.
 You can push objects into a channel on one end and pop objects from the other end.
 Channels can be buffered or unbuffered and it is possible to `select` from multiple channels.